swaarm/android-sdk/README.md

 To enable tracking runtime: `SwaarmAnalytics.enable()`

 To activate breakpoint tracking: `SwaarmAnalytics.enableBreakpointTracking()`.
 This will collect your App activity breakpoints and send to our backend for further event configuration.
+Navigate through all the app while this active to have all the possible breakpoints collected.